 The Seal

-The university refers to its seal as the Heritage Logo, the oldest item in its visual identity (it’s known from archives that the initial version was adopted as far back as 1871).
-It is used on special occasions, such as during academic ceremonies and awards, certificates, and diplomas.
+The university refers to its seal as the Heritage Logo, the oldest element of its visual identity (archives indicate that the initial version was adopted as early as 1871).
+It is used on special occasions, such as academic ceremonies, award presentations, and diploma presentations.
 The seal comprises four elements.

-1. “Suos Cultores Scientia Coronat” – a motto that translates into English as “Knowledge crowns those who seek her.”
+- “Suos Cultores Scientia Coronat,” a motto that translates into English as “Knowledge crowns those who seek her.”
 The designers placed the Latin phrase at the center to remind everyone about the importance of acquiring new knowledge and never ceasing to learn.

-2. The laurel wreath – an ancient symbol of victory and glory.
-In the university context, it’s associated with educational achievements, sports, and research activities.
+- The laurel wreath is an ancient symbol of victory and glory.
+In the university context, it’s associated with academic achievements, sports, and research.
 Two branches with 37 leaves frame the motto and separate it from the other inscriptions.

-3. The phrase “SYRACUSE UNIVERSITY” – is a recognizable sign that allows identification of the educational institution.
+- The phrase “SYRACUSE UNIVERSITY” is a recognizable sign that identifies the educational institution.
 The name is written at the top in an arch form.

-4. “FOUNDED 1870” – the year that marks the beginning of SU’s history.
+- “FOUNDED 1870” marks the beginning of SU’s history.
 This inscription is at the bottom and curved as an inverted arch.

 The composition is adorned with many small black dots.
-Some of them complement the laurel wreath, and others separate the name and founding year of the university.
+Some of them complement the laurel wreath, and others separate the university’s name and founding year.

 As far as we know, the seal used to look different.
-The current version appeared after a rebranding carried out by the Pentagram firm.
+The current version was released after a rebranding by the Pentagram firm.
 Designers redrew the leaves using modern graphic tools and updated the fonts to match the SU typography system.

 Font and Colors